Friday, 12 June 2026

 Welcome to the BBHQ midweek news round-up!

-Happy Wednesday, epic furiends, and thanks so much for dropping by.
-Settle in, get comfy, and let’s dive into what’s been happening at BBHQ this week.
+Happy Wednesday, pawesome furiends, and thank mew so much for dropping by.
+Relax, get comfortable, and let’s dive into what’s been happening at BBHQ over the last few days.

 Anyhoo, let's look at this week's top headlines.